Audio Version Available

 Being in Ukraine was unlike anything I had experienced before.

-I remember the first time I had to use a toilet.
+I remember the first time I had to use a toilet in Ukraine.
 Our immediate difficulty was finding one we could use — we first had to find a petrol station that was still standing!

 When we finally found one, I went in to use the toilet.
 There were bullet holes in the walls.
 The windows were shattered.
 On one wall, there was a long streak of blood.